PuppetGroup-UniStuttgart/Part3-WordPress-gRPCAPI-Adapter-Script-Docker/README.md

 # Part3-WordPress-gRPCAPI-Adapter-Script-Docker

 Consists of the docker containers which deploy a WordPress instance onto the target machine.
-The containers are wired together using Docker Compose.
-The containers used are:
+The docker compose bundle runs three containers:

-1. adapter: The generic adapter
+1. localhost container: Runs the adapter server on tomcat
-2. grpc: The WordPressOps gRPC API server
+2. grpc container: uns the WordPressOps gRPC Server and responsible for sharing the main.proto file using volumes
-3. script: The JSON RPC deployment script which calles the required methods sequentially to deploy a WordPress instance
+3. script container: The JSON RPC deployment script which calles the required methods sequentially to deploy a WordPress instance